NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_spv_extremes/doc/stc_spv_extremes.rst

 This POD is driven by the file ``stc_spv_extremes.py``, with a helper script of ``stc_spv_extremes_defs.py``.
-The driver script reads in the model fields, calculates zonal mean zonal winds for user-defined latitude bands, and polar cap ozone and temperature, and generates the plots.
-It also estimates the final warming DOY using monthly-mean zonal wind data at 60 degLat, as in Hardimann et al. (2011).
+The driver script reads in the model fields, performs a few preparatory actions such as averaging the geopotential heights over the polar cap and removing the daily climatology to obtain anomalies, and selecting the 10 hPa zonal-mean zonal winds.
+The script then creates three plots (in both hemisphes, so 6 plots in total) and outputs to text files the SSW and VI dates.

-The observational data this POD uses is based on ERA5 reanalysis (Hersbach, et al., 2020), and includes pre-computed zonal mean zonal winds, temperatures, and ozone (i.e., they have dimensions of ``(time,lev,lat)``) calculated from monthly mean fields.
+The observational data this POD uses is based on ERA5 reanalysis (Hersbach, et al., 2020), and includes pre-computed daily-mean zonal mean zonal winds and geopotential heights (with dimensions of ``(time,lev,lat)``), and gridded daily-mean 500 hPa geopotential heights and surface air temperatures (with dimensions of ``(time,lat,lon)``).

 Required programming language and libraries